Nissan 300ZX: Australia

+Japan

 In Japan, the 300ZX continued until August 2000.
-The Japanese Domestic Market was offered a number of variants unavailable to the international market such as the "Version S" (Spec Model), “Version R” (Ready Model) and Slicktop Twin Turbo (the most expensive trim option only available in Version S guise).
+The Japanese Domestic Market was offered a number of variants unavailable to the international market such as the "Version S" (Spec Model), "Version R" (Ready Model) and Slicktop Twin Turbo (the most expensive trim option only available in Version S guise).

 Version S was a base grade specification that includes all necessary road trim and items as standard, such as stereo and A/C. It could be ordered with various options separately.
 Options were available separately by order only, and include: